ReOpsIL/KAIX/docs/module-interactions.md

 # KAI-X Module Interactions

+**Last Updated**: September 6, 2025 - Updated to reflect current implementation with console interface and adaptive task decomposition

 This document illustrates the detailed interactions and dependencies between different modules in the KAI-X system.

 ## Module Dependency Graph